aadilmallick/my-notes-docusaurus/docs/typescript-tutorial/01-typescript-basics.md

 In the example above, `bruh.color` would be of type `string | undefined` if we simply type annotated it.
 By using `satisfies`, we turn it into a const declaration while satisfying the type simultaneously, allowing us to access the color type if we explicitly define it on the object.

+> [!NOTE]
+> `satisfies` is like `as` but without the type casting, which is way to adhere to a type without losing flexibility in the explicit typing of an object.
+Think about it as the least strict way to type annotate.

+This is the order in which type annotation strictness goes:

+>`as` (most strict, does casting) -> normal type annotations -> `satisfies`

 ### Template literal types

 You can use template literal types like so: